kbredies/gratopy/doc/source/functions.rst

 Definition of Geometry
 ----------------------
-A  cornerstone in applying projection methods is to define in which geometry the projection are supposed to executed.
+A  cornerstone in applying projection methods is to define in which geometry the projection are executed.
-Thus the first step in using gratopy is always creating an instance of :class:`gratopy.ProjectionSettings` defining the geometry, and thus internally precomputing relevant quantities.
+Thus, the first step in using gratopy is always creating an instance of :class:`gratopy.ProjectionSettings` defining the geometry, and thus internally precomputing relevant quantities.

 .. autoclass:: gratopy.ProjectionSettings
 	:members: